acidAnn/occam/README.md

 :heart: For :ox: keyboardmonkee, :butterfly: redadmiral & :crab: schwukas :heart:

 ## Philosophy
-**But why?**
-Well, that is an excellent question.

 Inspired by the principle of **Occam's razor** :scissors::
 > It is pointless to do with more what can be done with fewer.

 William of Ockham (ca.1287-1347), [Summa Totius Logicae](https://en.wikiquote.org/wiki/William_of_Ockham)

-*The simplest solution is most likely the right one* - this also holds true for writing.
-However, one is often tempted to embellish texts with numerous adjectives and adverbs.
-That is not to say that adjectives and adverbs have no purpose in text - but it can be problematic if one uses them without considering if they really contribute to the gist of what one wants to express.
+The simplest solution is most likely the right one - this also holds true for writing.
+However, it is a difficult task to declutter text, to strip it down to the gist of what one wants to express.

+An easy way to start is to reconsider how a text uses adjectives and adverbs.
+Both can contribute to expressiveness, but they can also make a text feel clumsy if they only serve as embellishments.

-occam shows how your text would look without adjectives and adverbs.
-Thus, it helps you to reconsider how you could make your text more concise.
+**occam** to the rescue! **occam** shows how your text would look without adjectives and adverbs.
+Thus, it helps you to reconsider how you could make your text more concise and how to use your adjectives and adverbs purposefully.

 ## Setup
 ```sh